kneath/kneath.github.com/handbook/index.md

 ### They Use Your Computer

 This is one of the key breakthroughs.
 These new tools use your computer.
 They can open applications and use them.
-They can use your browser and use your Facebook account.
+They can use your browser and Facebook account.
 They can create files and run programs just like you.

 Keep that in mind, eh?
 When it asks you for permission to do something, think about it for a moment.
 I probably wouldn't give it access to your email until you understand it.